Yanbo-Zhu/ComputerNetwork/62_Digital_Identity/62_03_PublicKeyInfrastructure_digitalCertificate.md

 ![](image/Pasted%20image%2020241121095539.png)

 - Version
-    - version 3 is the latest and most popular version of the X.509 certifi cation format
+    - version 3 is the latest and most popular version of the X.509 certification format
 - Serial Number
-    - contains the serial number of the certificate, defined by the certifi cation authority, and used for certificate revocation
+    - contains the serial number of the certificate, defined by the certification authority, and used for certificate revocation
 - Issuer
     - defines certification authority with their common name and country
     - `Issuer: C = NL, O = GEANT Vereniging, CN = GEANT OV RSA CA 4`